 What if I cannot visit in person?

 Don’t worry!
-UChicago will continue to host a series of virtual events through Zoom, and we are available to answer questions via email at firstname.lastname@example.org.
+We are always available to answer questions via email at firstname.lastname@example.org.